WeirdConstructor/HexoSynth/README.md

 Compile and run:

-    hexosynth/jack_standlone/$ cargo +nightly run --release --example standalone
+    hexosynth/jack_standlone/$ cargo +nightly run --release

-## Running the Automated Testsuites:

-Please consult HexoDSP for the DSP test suite, and the gui\_tests sub directory for the GUI related test suite:

-    hexosynth/$ cd gui_tests
-    hexosynth/gui_tests/$ cargo run --release

 ## DAW Compatibility

-As of 2021-07-24 HexoSynth has been tested with:
+As of 2022-07-04 HexoSynth has been tested with:

-    - Windows 10 and Ableton Live: It starts, and you can use it via the mouse.
-      The keyboard handling is not working properly though.
-    - Windows 10 and Renoise: It starts.
-But keyboard handling does not work.
-    - Ubuntu Linux 20.04 and Renoise: Works
-    - Ubuntu Linux 20.04 and Ardour: Works
-    - Ubuntu Linux 20.04 and Carla: Works
     - Ubuntu Linux 20.04 and Bitwig: Works

 ## Known Bugs